 Serie of portraits made in Rio de Janeiro, Brazil.

 This project was based on Jorge Luís Borges' short stories “The Library of Babel” and "The Garden of forking paths".
-Although written many years prior to its existence, both describe scenarios in which many parallels can be drawn to the internet.
+Both stories describe scenarios that can be compared to the internet in many ways, though they were written many years prior to its existence.

-"Reflexão" consists of two parts: a website with texts that reflect on different aspects of the internet and modern life; and an interactive installation that works with the help of a webcam and a hexagon built with mirrors, in front of which a computer monitor is placed.
+"Reflexão" consists of two parts: a website with texts that reflect on different aspects of the internet and modern life taking Borges’ stories as a starting point; and an interactive feedback installation that works with the help of a webcam and a hexagon built with mirrors, in front of which a computer monitor is placed.